1 What Are the Platform Capabilities of the Mendix App Store?

 The Mendix App Store can be used as a private enterprise app store so that project teams can discover the reusable components (like connectors, widgets, styling, and starter apps) that are accessible to them within their organization.

-The Mendix Private App Store supports the distribution of private company content.
+The Mendix App Store supports the distribution of private company-only content.
 Any other user in your company can search for and use this private content from the App Store.
-Private content is always marked as “Private” so that it is clear what is publicly and privately available.
+Private content is always marked as “Company only” so that it is clear what is publicly and privately available.